Peoples and Cultures

 (2) from an earlier branch off the Syrian line coming from Africa, from Mesopotamia, through Cental Asia, through northern Europe, south into the peninsula.

-This would be the so-called "Arab gene" source my correspondent referred to, at a historical depth of over 40,000 years.
+This would likely be the so-called "Arab gene" source my correspondent referred to, at a historical depth of over 40,000 years.
 By the period of about 10,000 years BCE, there are already multiple sources from different directions.

 All we know in the historical period is mixing of already-differentiated populations.
 Specialists continue to probe the existing and newly-discovered data to clarify origins.
 We can well document that much mixing of early differentiated populations has occurred in virtually every part of the world in historical times.